andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_unorderedlisthyphens | markdownify }} </div>

 **Optional Practice:**
-Make an ordered list with three items, an unordered list with three items using asterisks, and an unordered list with three items using hyphens.
+Make three lists: an ordered list with three items, an unordered list with three items using asterisks, and an unordered list with three items using hyphens.
 {: .notice}

 ## Code